skodjob/test-frame/README.md

     <artifactId>test-frame-common</artifactId>
 </dependency>
 ```
-2. Use annotations for working with `KubeResoruceManager` or other provided functionality
+2. Use annotations for working with `KubeResourceManager` or other provided functionality
 ```java
 //...
 @ResourceManager